Indios Verdes metro station: Name and pictogram

-The station is named after the verdigris statues of two Aztec rulers, Tlatoque Itzcoatl and Ahuitzotl, collectively known as the Monumento a los Indios Verdes (Green Indians Monument).
-The station's pictogram features silhouettes of these statues.
-In April 2023, Adriana Espinosa de los Monteros, a representative for the National Regeneration Movement (MORENA) party in the Congress of Mexico City, proposed renaming the metro station to Estación Emperadores Mexicas because she considers the term Indian is derogatory, discriminatory, and "[is still used to hurt] the sensitivity of the recipient by considering indigenous peoples] inferior due to their poverty or indigenous background".
-She argued that the change is necessary "to respect the spirit of the Political Constitution of Mexico City".
-The proposed renaming would apply only to the metro station and does not mention any adjacent stations or the Monumento a los Indios Verdes.
-Transport operators in the area have stated that the change would be unnecessary and that it would not affect commuters or how they refer to the station.
+The station is named after the verdigris-covered statues of two Aztec rulers, the tlatoque Itzcoatl and Ahuitzotl, collectively known as the Monumento a los Indios Verdes (Green Indians Monument).
+The station's pictogram depicts silhouettes of the statues.

+In April 2023, Adriana Espinosa de los Monteros, a representative for the National Regeneration Movement (MORENA) in the Congress of Mexico City, proposed renaming the station Estación Emperadores Mexicas.
+She said the term Indian is derogatory and discriminatory, adding that the term "[is still used to hurt] the sensitivity of the recipient by considering Indigenous peoples] inferior due to their poverty or Indigenous background".
+Espinosa argued that the change was necessary "to respect the spirit of the Political Constitution of Mexico City".
+The proposal applied only to the Metro station, with no clear indication of whether the change would also apply to the adjacent stations or the Monumento a los Indios Verdes.

+Transportation operators in the area have pointed out that the change would be unnecessary and that it would not affect passengers or the way they refer to the station.